Natal, Rio Grande do Norte: From the fourth centennial to the present day

-On May 15, 2013, two days after another bus fare increase was announced, new protests broke out, intensifying the following month.
+On 15 May 2013, two days after another bus fare increase was announced, new protests broke out, intensifying the following month.
 Natal thus became one of the first cities to experience the June Journeys (Jornadas de Junho), a wave of nationwide demonstrations initially sparked by fare hikes but soon expanding to broader social and anti-corruption demands.

-On January 22, 2014, after nearly two and a half years of construction, the Arena das Dunas Stadium was inaugurated on the same site where the old Machadão stadium once stood.
+On 22 January 2014, after nearly two and a half years of construction, the Arena das Dunas Stadium was inaugurated on the same site where the old Machadão stadium once stood.
 The stadium hosted four World Cup group-stage matches.
-During the tournament, the city declared a state of public calamity due to heavy rainfall between June 13 and 16 causing floods and landslides.
+During the tournament, the city declared a state of public calamity due to heavy rainfall between 13 and 16 June causing floods and landslides.
 In the Mãe Luíza neighborhood, a major slope collapse extended from Guanabara Street to Areia Preta Beach, destroying several homes.
 In that area, the city later built the Mãe Luíza Stairway, officially named Portal do Sol Klebson Nascimento, inaugurated in December of the following year.

 In October 2016, Carlos Eduardo was re-elected in the first round.
-Taking office on January 1, 2017, he resigned on April 6, 2018, to run for governor, being succeeded by his vice, Álvaro Costa Dias.
+Taking office on 1 January 2017, he resigned on 6 April 2018, to run for governor, being succeeded by his vice, Álvaro Costa Dias.
 In that election, the capital gave Carlos Eduardo an 80,000-vote lead in the first round, extended to over 90,000 in the second; nevertheless, he was defeated statewide by Fátima Bezerra.
 In 2020, Álvaro Dias was re-elected mayor of the city.
 In the 2024 elections, former city councilor and federal deputy Paulinho Freire was elected mayor in the runoff with 55.34% of the valid votes.